heavyimage/VoightKampffTest/README.md

 * better pronouns
 * longer stories (maybe contexts that only work in certain slots?)
 * Emotional stories to mine: <https://www.reddit.com/r/AskReddit/comments/16tm3v/whats_the_strongest_memory_from_your_childhood/>
+* Move strongly specific BR VK questions into 'quips' rather than leveraging their chunks   * "you were going to play doctor"

 ## Editors
 http://tracery.io/editor/